springernature/vpat/nature.md

 <tr>
 <td>502.3.10 List of Actions</td>
 <td>Supports</td>
-<td>The pages of this product use standard HTML or ARIA object attributes for maximum compatibility with assistive technologies.</td>
+<td>The pages of this product use standard HTML or WAI-ARIA object attributes for maximum compatibility with assistive technologies.</td>
 </tr>
 <tr>
 <td>502.3.11 Actions on Objects</td>
 <td>Partially Supports</td>
 <td>
-The pages of this product use standard HTML or ARIA object attributes for maximum compatibility with assistive technologies.
+The pages of this product use standard HTML or WAI-ARIA object attributes for maximum compatibility with assistive technologies.
 <br><br>
 Some third party scripts may inject content that can't be interacted with easily or at all by keyboard or by some assistive technologies.
 <br><br>